kerberos-io/documentation/content/_index.md

 ---
 title: "Introduction"
-description: "A brief introduction into the world of Kerberos.io"
+description: "And so it began.
+The ecosystem of Kerberos.io"
-lead: ""
+lead: "And so it began.
+The ecosystem of Kerberos.io"
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false